A universal implementation of radiative effects in neutrino event generators: Implementation

 and

+Eq.~\ref{eq:delta} includes the leading order vacuum polarization contribution $\delta_\textrm{vac}^j(Q^2,m_j)$ from different flavors $j$ of leptons with mass $m_j$.
+In addition we include the hadronic contribution to vacuum polarization from the {\tt hadr5x19.f} code of Jegerlehner~\cite{Jegerlehner:2019lxt}, which is based on a dispersive analysis of $e^+e^-\to\textrm{hadrons}$ data.
+We found an excellent parametrization of this contribution can be achieved by the simple functional form

+with $m_1=0.209$~GeV, $m_2=1.706$~GeV, $a_1=2.730$ and $a_2=1.1115$.
+The contribution from each pair as a function of $Q^2$ is shown in Fig.~\ref{fig:vacuum}.
+While the leading order (LO) electron contribution is dominant, the contribution from muon and hadronic pairs at high $Q^2$ is also significant.
+The tau and next-to-leading order (NLO) electron contributions are effectively negligible at the kinematics of interest.
 Note that $W^{rad}_{e_i}$ correction factors are computed assuming that the integral over the real photon energy of the emission probability is the unity.
 However, this is not the case in our calculation, as we normalize the incident electron flux, which includes unradiated events, to one.
 Hence, we add an additional weighting factor corresponding to the inverse of the integral of the incident electron flux ($1/I_{tail}$) from $E_{e}-E_{max}$ to $E_{e}-\Delta E_{m}$.
 Similarly, we add an additional factor for the virtual photon emission events of $1/(1 - I_{tail})$.
 With this final step, radiative effects have been completely integrated into the simulation.

 We computed $E_{\text{miss}}=E_1 - E_2 - T_p$ and $p_{\text{miss}}=\vert \vec k_1 - \vec k_2 - \vec p_p|$ where $T_p$ and $\vec p_p$ are the outgoing proton kinetic energy and momentum, for H$(e,e'p)$ EL events using GENIE, see Fig.~\ref{fig:radtail}.
 Radiative effects cause a ``radiative" tail, which is absent in the unradiated GENIE simulation, which is a $\delta$-function at $E_{miss}=p_{miss}=0$.